 Only the main floor is open and rentable, most of the building can not be visited and requires restoration that will be possible thanks to the proceeds of the activities that take place in the Palazzo.

-The structure was similar to a villa in the city: a single large body, on three levels, surrounded on two sides by a large garden, so that the nostalgia of the beloved countryside did not feel during the winter months; another side housed the lodgings for the horses and the depots for the carriages.
+The original structure was that of a villa in the city: a single large body, on three levels, surrounded on two sides by a large garden, another side housed the quarters for the horses and the deposits for the carriages.

-One of the peculiarities of the Palace is having two main tables: the first that allows access to the inside of the Palace, more dim and hidden, the other that stands majestically on Modica and has a balcony about 20 meters long, which offers a unique and truly incomparable view.
+One of the peculiarities of the Palazzo is having two main elevations: the first, which allows access to the interior of the dwelling, more discreet and hidden; the other, which rises majestically over Modica and which has a balcony about 20 meters long, from which you can enjoy an unparalleled view.

-In the 1890 Francesco Castro, the sole heir of the family, took in wife the very young Donna Grazialdi Grimaldi, heir to the most illustrious Modica family of the time, descending from a cadet branch of the Grimaldi Princes of Monaco.
-Following their marriage, the knight Francesco Castro and his wife, decided to make major changes to the building, expanding it and giving it its current appearance, more classic and sober.
-Moreover, following the enlargement of the road that connects the lower part of the city with the upper part, the plan of the building, which narrowed the course a lot, acquired the peculiar trapezoidal shape that still presents.
-Renovation and modernization work ended in the 1903, date shown at the entrance to the main floor.
+In 1890 Francesco Castro-Polara, the eldest son of three children, married the young Donna Grazietta Grimaldi as wife.
+Donna Grazietta belonged to one of the most illustrious Modica families of the time, descended from a cadet branch of the Grimaldi Princes of Monaco.
+Following their wedding, the knight Francesco Castro-Polara and his wife decided to make important changes to the Palace, expanding it and giving it its current appearance, more in keeping with the liberty taste of the time.
+In addition, following the expansion of the road that connects the lower part of the city with the upper part, the plan of the Palace, which greatly restricted the course, acquired the peculiar trapezoidal shape that it still has today.
+The renovation and modernization works ended in 1903, the date shown at the entrance to the main floor.

 The services of Palazzo Castro Grimaldi:

-rent location for weddings, exclusive dinners, meetings and incentive events but also for photo shoots and videos.
-It is also possible to rent the entire noble floor and have a private housekeeper / cook, to enjoy the dishes that were cooked in the Palazzo and relive the atmosphere of the past.
+• Location rental for private events, exclusive dinners, meetings and incentives but also for photo shoots and promotional videos, cooking classes, team building and workshops.
+It is also possible to rent the entire noble floor for short periods and have a private butler / monsù.

 All services can be customized upon request.